Saakaarb/OSParamFitting/README.md

 Before starting, ensure you have:
 - OSParamFitting installed (see [Installation](#installation) above)
-- OpenAI API key set as environment variable: `export OPENAI_ENV_KEY="your-api-key"`
+- a .env file in the base directory with the OpenAI API key-value pair: `OPENAI_ENV_KEY`= key
 - Basic understanding of ODE systems
 - Your experimental or simulated time-series data